 At the time that the above postcard was published the original portrait was in the collections of the Louvre Museum (1921-1986); since 1986 it has been kept in the Musée d’Orsay.

 The above card was posted on 7 September 1904 in Montevideo, Uruguay.

 The above card was posted in France in 1907 to an address in Paris.

 This engraving is reproduced from a 19th century book in our collection.
 The portrait was drawn by Charles Baugniet during Berlioz’s second visit to London as a member of the international commission examining musical instruments at the Great Exhibition.
 A copy of the lithograph is in the Musée Hector Berlioz.

-The original copy of this lithograph is in the Bibliothèque Nationale de France, to whom we are most grateful.
+The original copy of this lithograph is in the Bibliothèque Nationale de France.

 The original plaster is in the collection of Madame Reboul-Berlioz.